Table of Contents

 Clear browser data

 Though not very likely, it’s still possible that if your browser’s data hasn’t been cleared in a while and there’s a large accumulation of unneeded cache files and cookie data, then this may be triggering unusual browser behavior, including the appearance of the “Your clock is ahead” message.
-Here is how you can quickly clear the data of Chrome, Safari, and Firefox.
+Here is how you can quickly clear the data of Chrome, Safari, and Firefox to see if this resolves the Clock error on your Mac.

 - Launch Google Chrome, click the three dots menu in the top-right, select More Tools, and click on Clear Browsing Data.